Understanding the Area Moment of Inertia of a Circle: A practical guide

 where:

 This integral represents the summation of all the infinitesimal area elements multiplied by the square of their distance from the axis.
 The complexity of this integral depends on the shape of the cross-section.
-For simple shapes like circles, rectangles, and triangles, we have derived formulas for direct calculation Most people skip this — try not to..
+For simple shapes like circles, rectangles, and triangles, we have derived formulas for direct calculation Easy to understand, harder to ignore..

 Calculating the Area Moment of Inertia of a Circle: Polar Moment of Inertia